gwotto/bolt-lmm-pipeline/README.md

    /rds/general/project/uk-biobank-2017/live/reference/sdata_latest/
    by default.
-5. File listing missing samples to remove (bolt --remove argument), e.g. if samples in fam-file are missing in sample-file.
-Tab-delimited text file, no header, FID IID must be first two columns.
-If this is the case and no remove-file is provided, bolt-lmm produces a file listing the samples to remove and exits with an error.
-The generated file can be used as remove-samples-list in a new run.
+5. File listing missing samples to remove (bolt --remove argument), e.g. samples in the fam-file that are missing in the sample-file.
+This is a header-less tab-delimited text file, FID IID must be the first two columns.
+If samples are missing and no remove-file is provided, bolt-lmm produces a file listing the samples to remove and exits with an error.
+The generated file can subsequently be used as the missing samples list.

 #### Covariates

-To use columns in the phenotype file as covariates in the model, the config file has the following syntax:
+To use columns in the phenotype file as covariates in the model, the config file has the following form:

 	cov-1: cat_cov1,...,cat_covn;quant_cov1,...,quant_covn

-i.e.  comma-separated list of categorial covariates, followed by a semicolon, followed by a comma-separated list of quantitative covariates.
+i.e. a comma-separated list of categorial covariates, followed by a semicolon, followed by a comma-separated list of quantitative covariates.
 For example: